Cosys-Lab/lab-scale-gantry-crane/README.md

 - port: 1883
 - user: not necessary, anonymous connections are allowed

+The MQTT broker is really only needed if you want to run the TrajectoryGenerator service in its MQTT mode.
+Ofter services (Simulator, Validator) have in this release not yet been implemented in MQTT mode.

 ## Software quickstart

 Assuming you went through the [software setup](#software-setup) and built the crane according to the [hardware quickstart](#hardware-quickstart), the fastest way to get the crane to do something is using the [run_with_hmi.py](examples/run_with_hmi.py) example.